 Action for Black Lives Initiative (ABL @Action Lab for Social Justice)

 The Action for Black Lives Initiative is a student-run organization established to bring together social workers and communities in action to build a just and equitable society where Black people can thrive free of oppression, fear, and violence.

 PDSA recognizes that forms of oppression often lead to the pain and silencing of many students, faculty and administrators.
 PDSA understands that there are many students, faculty and administrators that consistently work to achieve these goals, and supports these existing efforts by providing grants, administrative resources, and spaces for significant discussions and actions to occur.
 PDSA supports CSSW in upholding the connection between social work and social justice.

-Weekly spaces where white-identified/-identifying social work students or staff/administrators/faculty examine and uproot their relationship to white supremacy and domination.
-The SfUW were founded on three principles: 1) provide a space for white people to interrogate (their own) whiteness without the normative reliance on the labor of BIPOC; 2) support folks in building everyday practices of considering and confronting their own racial positionality and role in sociopolitical systems of white racism; and 3) challenge students to engage in these (antiracist) practices in their everyday and intimate lives where whiteness and racism normatively exist without any thought or challenge.
+Weekly space where white-identified/-identifying social work staff/administrators/faculty examine and uproot their relationship to white supremacy and domination.
+The SfUW was founded on three principles: 1) provide a space for white people to interrogate (their own) whiteness without the normative reliance on the labor of BIPOC; 2) support folks in building everyday practices of considering and confronting their own racial positionality and role in sociopolitical systems of white racism; and 3) challenge staff/administrators/faculty to engage in these (antiracist) practices in their everyday and intimate lives where whiteness and racism normatively exist without any thought or challenge.

 ACTION & PROFESSIONAL DEVELOPMENT: COLUMBIA UNIVERSITY

 The Office of Multicultural Affairs Identity & Inclusion Series (OMA @Columbia College)

 The Identity & Inclusion Series is a set of interactive diversity and inclusion workshops on building a socially conscious community, including CU Safety Zone training on building solidarity with LGBTQ+ communities, unconscious bias training, and anti-racism training for staff.